gayathri1462/ToDoApp/README.md

 <img width="877" alt="image" src="https://github.com/gayathri1462/ToDoApp/assets/42805318/4dae3ceb-ab02-474b-9f74-ec3332c6c821">

-<p> This is a user management web application built using React JS and Redux, featuring CRUD functionalities for efficient user data management.
-Integrated React Router for seamless navigation and utilized React Saga middleware to handle complex asynchronous operations, ensuring optimal performance and user experience.</p>
+<p>This is a robust task management web application built using React JS and Redux.
+It empowers users with comprehensive CRUD (Create, Read, Update, Delete) functionalities, enhancing the efficiency of task management.
+The application harnesses the power of React Thunk middleware to seamlessly manage intricate asynchronous operations, ensuring not only optimal performance but also an impeccable user experience.
+Stay organized, streamline your tasks, and experience smooth task handling with this intuitive web application.</p>

-### Built With
+### Technologies and Tools Used:

-- Languages: HTML,CSS and TypeScript
+- Languages: HTML, CSS, TypeScript
-- Libraries/Frameworks: React JS, React Router, Redux Toolkit, Redux Saga, React Icons, React Toastify
+- Libraries/Frameworks:
+  - React JS
+  - Redux
+  - redux-persist
+  - Redux Thunk
+  - React Icons
+  - axios
-- CSS Preprocessor: SCSS
+  - styled-components
 - Version Control: Git
 - Package Managers: NPM

 ## Features

-The user management web application follows the following flow:
+The todo management web application follows the following flow:

-1. **Initial Screen**: The initial screen will display a list of users, including their names, email addresses, and other relevant details.
-If there are no users, it will show a button to navigate to the "Add User" page.
-If there are existing users, it will display each user's information with "View" and "Delete" buttons.
+- The initial screen displays a list of tasks.
+If there are no taks, it shows an image prompting users to add tasks.

-2. **Header**: The header will have two buttons: "Add User" and "Clear All Data."

-3. **Add User**: The "Add User" page will allow users to input necessary information such as name, email address, and additional details.
-The app should validate the input and add the new user to the user list.

-4. **View User**: Clicking on a user's details from the user list will provide a detailed view of the user's information.
-This view-only mode will allow users to review the user's data without the ability to make changes.

-5. **Edit User**: Within the "View User" mode, there should be a "Switch to Edit Mode" button, which will allow users to modify the user's information and save the changes.

-6. **Delete User**: Each user's details page will have a "Delete" button to allow users to delete the corresponding user record.

-7. **Clear All Data**: The "Clear All Data" button in the header will enable users to delete all user records from the list.
+- An input field and a button are provided.
+- The button is enabled once the user types something.
+Clicking the button creates and displays a task below.
+- The screen has 3 tabs: "All," "Open," and "Closed," with counts indicating the number of open and closed tasks.
+- Users can remove a task by clicking the remove button or mark it as complete using the tick button.
+- The "created at" indicator shows when a task was created.
+- If there are closed tasks, a remove button is displayed in closed task.
+Clicking it deletes all closed tasks.
+- When a task is marked as closed, the tick button disappears, and a line is struck through the task text to visually indicate its completed.
+- The app utilizes a public API for CRUD operations, powered by the [public-api-crud-todoApp](https://github.com/ndraaditiya/public-api-crud-todoApp) GitHub repository.
+- Axios and Redux are employed for seamless integration and data management.
+- Redux persist stores data for page reloads.
+- Styled components are used to enable conditional styling
+- React Icons enhance the user interface.

 ## How To Use